 TM: I love the colors and the bold style in many of the designs.
 I am excited that contemporary African style is making an impact on fashion.
-Styling with Western designers mixed with touches of African accessories — or vice versa — brings a new and fresh aesthetics to contemporary African style.
+Styling with Western designers mixed with touches of African accessories — or vice versa — brings new and fresh aesthetics to contemporary African style.

 AV: Which designers do you usually wear?

 TM: Of course, I have my favorite Western designers.
-However, in my travels to Africa, I like to buy headwraps and skirts, and incorporate them in my wardrobe.
+However, in my travels to Africa, I like to buy headwraps and skirts, and incorporate them into my wardrobe.
 I really enjoy pairing a colorful African accessory with my jeans and t-shirts, blending fabrics for a new interpretation of American style.
 Since Korto Momolu’s appearance on “Project Runway,” I’ve been really impressed with her point of view on fashion with an African flair.
-I also love her jewelry, and will be wearing some of her accessories at the anniversary event.
+I also love her jewelry and will be wearing some of her accessories at the anniversary event.
 I can’t wait!

 AV: What made you decide to #host the “##I Wear African” runway show?

 TM: I love fashion!
-Plus, I’ve been blessed to participate in various fashion shows – showcasing the designs of African Americans, Latins and Europeans.
+Plus, I’ve been blessed to participate in various fashion shows – showcasing the designs of African Americans, Latins, and Europeans.
 This is my first time participating in a runway show, featuring African designers, and it’s so exciting and new.

 AV: What kind of look will you be going for on the red carpet of the anniversary event?

 TM: Well, I haven’t decided on a particular look per se, but I am going to rely on the styling efforts of a designer featured in the “I Wear African” fashion show.
 I would like to represent today’s African woman – a style that’s global and can be worn by anyone.
 I’ve been flipping through African Vibes magazine for inspiration.

 AV: What does the “I Wear African” mean to you?